PurpleStarsOfAvalon/StarMap/README.md

 This map is created by "Psi Corps" using one of his amazing scripts.

 The map should be updated every week.
-In special cases it will be updated sooner if lots of stars were recently claimed.
+In special cases it will be updated sooner if lots of stars were recently changed(alliances, unsiezed, and/or etc).

 RedOrion (United Nordee Federation)